SeisSol/PSpaMM/README.md

 ## Installation

-PspaMM is a Python package.
+PSpaMM is a Python package.
 I.e. after cloning, may install it via pip.

 Alternatively, you can install it directly by running